aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 _Executed only when using AWS Organizations baseline_

-This step validates that the OU structure defined in the Accelerator configuration file matches the OU structure defined in AWS Organizations.
-If any of the 2 systems are out of sync, we stop the Accelerator from executing to prevent catastrophic failures.
+This step validates that the OU structure defined in the Accelerator configuration file matches the OU and account structure defined in AWS Organizations.
+Missing OUs are created.
+If any AWS Accounts or OUs have been renamed, this step updates the configuration file with the latest information.
+Accounts located in the incorrect top-level OU cause a state machine failure.

 ### 3.2.8.
 Load Organization Configuration